Steve Jobs Fast Facts

 Birth name: Steven Paul Jobs

-Father: Paul Jobs, machinist
+Father: Adoptive - Paul Jobs, machinist

-Mother: Clara (Hagopian) Jobs, accountant
+Mother: Adoptive - Clara (Hagopian) Jobs, accountant

 Marriage: Laurene (Powell) Jobs (March 18, 1991-October 5, 2011, his death)

-Children: with Laurene Jobs: Reed Jobs, Erin Jobs, and Eve Jobs; with Chris-Ann Brennan: Lisa Brennan-Jobs
+Children: with Laurene Jobs: Reed, Erin and Eve; with Chris-Ann Brennan: Lisa Brennan-Jobs

 Education: Attended Reed College in Portland, Oregon, 1972